nasa-jpl/autoRIFT/README.md

 **Note:**

 * When the grid is provided in geographic coordinates, it is recommended to run the "Geogrid" module (https://github.com/leiyangleon/Geogrid) first before running "autoRIFT".
-In other words, the outputs from "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname") will serve as the inputs for running "autoRIFT" or will be required to generate the final motion velocity maps.
+In other words, the outputs from "testGeogrid_ISCE.py" or "testGeogridOptical.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname") will serve as the inputs for running "autoRIFT" or will be required to generate the final motion velocity maps.
+* When the four outputs from running the "Geogrid" module are not provided, a regular grid in the imaging coordinates will be assigned

 **For quick use:**

 * Refer to the file "testautoRIFT.py" (standalone) and "testautoRIFT_ISCE.py" (with ISCE) for the usage of the module and modify it for your own purpose
 * Input files include the reference image (required), test image (required), and the four outputs from running "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname").

-_Note: if the four outputs from running the "Geogrid" module are not provided, a regular grid will be assigned_

 * Output files include 1) estimated x-direction displacement (equivalent to range for radar), 2) estimated y-direction displacement (equivalent to minus azimuth for radar), 3) light interpolation mask, 4) iteratively progressive chip size used in x direction.